C2A-security/vsomeip/README.c2a.md

 -- Quick notes on setting up two client to use 'capturable' sockets (not "native" sockets) when run on the same host.
-1) create a dummy interface, define 127.0.0.2/8 for it
-2) [maybe unnecessary, check]  define 127.0.0.1/8 forcibly for your native lo
+1) add two IP addresses on your loopback interface: sudo ip addr add 127.0.0.2/8 dev lo sudo ip addr add 127.0.0.3/8 dev lo
-3) add your multicast routes to both
+2) add your multicast routes to lo: sudo route add 224.244.224.245 lo
-4) use separate config .jsons for vsomeip apps. the the "routing" section can be removed, or set for each app to itself.
+4) you can use reduced config for the client, or same config for both. service has to be defined for the sake of its port - maybe one day I'll overcome this.
-5) add "network" param on top level, with distinct names, like "network":"0" and "network":"1" in the two .jsons
+5) you can add "network" param on top level, with distinct names, like "network":"0" and "network":"1" in the two .jsons, and distinct
+   "unicast" : "127.0.0.2" / "unicast" : "127.0.0.2"
+   if you use separate ones.
+6) don't specify network and unicast if you're using the same .json. instead, prepend VSOMEIP_NETWORK=vsomeip0 VSOMEIP_UNICAST_ADDRESS=127.0.0.2 and VSOMEIP_NETWORK=vsomeip1 VSOMEIP_UNICAST_ADDRESS=127.0.0.3 to env for your respective apps